Skip Global navigation and goto content

 Time as a Public Health Control Procedures

 Improper time/temperature control is a leading cause of foodborne illness.
-The Centers for Disease Control and Prevention (CDC) estimates that 3,000 people die each year in the United States due to foodborne illness and 48 million more become ill.
+It is estimated that 3,000 people die each year in the United States due to foodborne illness and 48 million more become ill.
 Time/Temperature control is an important factor in preventing foodborne illness.
 Please review Time as a Public Health Control Written Procedures main requirements for both the 4-hour option and the 6-hour option for using Time Control Only to Hold Time/Temperature for Safety (TCS) foods.

 Alcoholic Beverage Paperwork Approval